 RFG has been shown to reduce smog levels and toxic pollutants in the environment.
-Along with other measures, it is contributing to bringing down smog levels in the U.S. Cadillac allows the use of reformulated gasoline if it meets the standard outlined in the owner’s manual for a specific fuel type.
+Along with other measures, it is contributing to bringing down smog levels in the U.S. Cadillac encourages the use of reformulated gasoline whenever it’s available.

 - It is eco-friendly because ethanol burns cleaner than gasoline.

-- The biggest advantage is that vehicles that use Flexi-fuel are designed to burn whatever proportion of the mixture is in their combustion chamber.
+- The biggest advantage is that FlexFuel vehicles are designed to burn whatever proportion of the mixture is in their combustion chamber.

-- Since ethanol, which is used in blended gas, comes from corn and sugar, any crop used for extracting ethanol loses its agricultural use.
+- Since ethanol, used in blended gas, comes from corn and sugar, any crop used for extracting ethanol loses its agricultural use.